Planned Gross FIT reduction

 I’m not looking that far just yet, merely to gather data relating to speed, brakes, and then engine performance data, and finally DTC fault codes for fault tracking purposes.

 If you asked me last year what I was doing with the car, I’d have said getting rid of it inside of 3 months.
 I don’t think I will now.
 I think the kids need more time to destroy it’s interior with dried milk product, chocolate, ice cream, shoes, and the like damaging the interior fabric.
-The exterior has a few marks now too – oh, and there is also the Bunnings carpark incident with the dent in the rear side.
+The exterior has a few marks now too – oh, and there is also the Bunnings carpark incident with the dent in the side of thr

 Posted in Random | 1 Comment